A more updated visa guide can be found here: France Visa

 Makati Avenue corner Gil Puyat Avenue

 - Flight reservation.
 Again, just reservation.
 DO NOT PAY for flights until your visa is approved.
 Find a travel agency that can reserve flights for you.
-They usually charge a few hundred pesos for this.
+You can get one online here: Get Flight Reservations Here

 - Certificate of Employment (if employee).
 The monthly salary and leave of absence approval must be indicated.